KasparEtter/ef1p/pages/email/email.md

 If the checksum is no longer valid after decryption, the recipient knows that someone tampered with the ciphertext.
-Non-repudiation is achieved with digital signatures, where only the signer can generate the signature but everyone can verify the signature.
+Non-repudiation is achieved with digital signatures, where only the signer can generate the signature, but everyone can verify the signature.
-Authenticity without non-repudiation is accomplished with a [message authentication code (MAC)](#applications-of-cryptographic-hash-functions), which require that the sender and the recipient have a [shared secret](https://en.wikipedia.org/wiki/Shared_secret).
+Authenticity without non-repudiation is accomplished with a [message authentication code (MAC)](#applications-of-cryptographic-hash-functions), which requires that the sender and the recipient have a [shared secret](https://en.wikipedia.org/wiki/Shared_secret).
 A message authentication code can be verified only by those who know the shared secret, and everyone who can verify a message authentication code can also generate it.
 As a consequence, the recipient cannot prove to a third party that a message was sent by the sender.